Group Visits

 Accessibility

-The Museum is fully wheelchair accessible.
+The Museum is fully wheelchair accessible, including a ramp to the second floor.

 Signage is in both English and Spanish.